Do you have multiple parameters annotated with @RequestParam in a request mapping method and feel it isn’t readable?

 The annotation looks pretty straightforward when there’s one or two input parameters expected in a request but when the list gets longer you might feel overwhelmed.

 You cannot use the @RequestParam annotation inside objects but it doesn’t mean you’re left with no other solution.
-In this post, I’m going to show you how to replace multiple @RequestParams with an object.
+In this post, I’m going to show you how to bind multiple request parameters to an object in Spring application.

 Continue reading “How to bind @RequestParam to object in Spring”

 Since you’re here, you probably reach the point in which standard annotations like @NotNull or @Size don’t meet your expectations.
 Fortunately, I have good news for you.
 Creating a custom validation annotation is pretty easy.
 In this post, you will learn how to create a custom constraint annotation and a corresponding validator class.
 You will also see how to use Spring beans inside a custom validator.